SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 2. **Non-Transferability**: While tokens can be shared, this requires sharing the entire token state.
 3. **Double-Spend Prevention**: Each token can only be fully spent once due to nullifier checking.

-## Implementation Vulnerabilities
+## Implementation Vulnerabilities and Mitigations

-Implementers should be aware of:
+### Critical Security Requirements

 1. **RNG Failures**: Weak randomness can completely break the protocol's security.

-Implementations MUST:
+   **Attack Vector**: Predictable or repeated nonces in proofs can allow complete recovery of secret values including private keys and token contents.

+   **Mitigations**:
-   - Use cryptographically secure RNGs
+   - MUST use cryptographically secure RNGs (e.g., OS-provided entropy sources)
-   - Reseed after fork() operations
+   - MUST reseed after fork() operations to prevent nonce reuse
-   - Implement forward-secure RNG state management
+   - MUST implement forward-secure RNG state management
+   - SHOULD use separate RNG instances for different protocol components
+   - MUST zeroize RNG state on process termination

 2. **Timing Attacks**: Variable-time operations can leak information about secret values.

-Critical operations requiring constant-time implementation:
+   **Attack Vector**: Timing variations in scalar arithmetic or bit operations can reveal secret bit patterns, potentially exposing credit balances or allowing token forgery.

+   **Mitigations**:
-   - Scalar arithmetic in proofs
+   - MUST use constant-time scalar arithmetic libraries
+   - MUST use constant-time conditional selection for range proof bit operations
+   - MUST avoid early-exit conditions based on secret values
+   - SHOULD use blinding techniques for particularly sensitive operations
+   - Critical constant-time operations include:
+     * Scalar multiplication and addition
-   - Binary decomposition in range proofs
+     * Binary decomposition in range proofs
-   - Conditionals based on secret bits, as in the range proof.
-Conditional selection operations using constant time CPU instructions should be used in these cases.
+     * Conditional assignments based on secret bits
+     * Challenge verification comparisons

-3. **Nullifier Database Integrity**: Corruption of the nullifier database could enable double-spending.
-Implementations SHOULD:
+3. **Nullifier Database Attacks**: Corruption or manipulation of the nullifier database enables double-spending.

-   - Use atomic database operations
+   **Attack Vectors**:
+   - Database corruption allowing nullifier deletion
+   - Race conditions in concurrent nullifier checks
+   - Rollback attacks reverting nullifier storage

+   **Mitigations**:
-   - Implement database backups
+   - MUST use ACID-compliant database transactions
+   - MUST check nullifier uniqueness within the same transaction as insertion
+   - SHOULD implement append-only audit logs for nullifier operations
-   - Include integrity checks (e.g., Merkle trees)
+   - SHOULD use cryptographic commitments (e.g., Merkle trees) for integrity

-4. **Nullifier Collisions**: While nullifiers are 256-bit values with negligible collision probability (approximately 2^-128 for 2^64 tokens), implementations should still handle potential collisions gracefully.

-5. **Serialization Attacks**: Implementations MUST use canonical serialization for all values included in hash computations to prevent malleability attacks.

-6. **Concurrent Access**: The protocol does not specify thread-safety requirements.
-Implementations SHOULD document their concurrency model and use appropriate locking mechanisms.
+   - MUST implement proper database backup and recovery procedures
+   - SHOULD monitor for anomalous nullifier patterns

+4. **Protocol Message Attacks**: Malformed or replayed messages can compromise security.

+   **Attack Vectors**:
+   - Message replay attacks
+   - Parameter substitution attacks
+   - Malformed point attacks

+   **Mitigations**:
+   - MUST validate all received points (non-identity, proper encoding)
+   - MUST include session identifiers in transcripts to prevent replay
+   - MUST use deterministic encoding for all protocol messages
+   - SHOULD implement message sequence numbering
+   - MUST reject messages with unexpected fields or formats

+5. **State Management Vulnerabilities**: Improper state handling can lead to security breaches.

+   **Attack Vectors**:
+   - State confusion between protocol sessions
+   - Memory disclosure of sensitive state
+   - Incomplete state cleanup

+   **Mitigations**:
+   - MUST use separate state objects for each protocol session
+   - MUST zero all sensitive data (keys, nonces, intermediate values) after use
+   - SHOULD use memory protection mechanisms (e.g., mlock) for sensitive data
+   - MUST implement proper error handling that doesn't leak state information
+   - SHOULD use explicit state machines for protocol flow

+6. **Concurrency and Race Conditions**: Parallel operations can introduce vulnerabilities.

+   **Attack Vectors**:
+   - TOCTOU (Time-of-check to time-of-use) vulnerabilities in nullifier checking
+   - Race conditions in balance updates
+   - Concurrent modification of shared state

+   **Mitigations**:
+   - MUST use appropriate locking for all shared resources
+   - MUST perform nullifier check and insertion atomically
+   - SHOULD document thread-safety guarantees
+   - MUST ensure atomic read-modify-write for all critical operations

+## Known Attack Scenarios

+### 1. Parallel Spend Attack
+**Scenario**: A malicious client attempts to spend the same token multiple times by initiating parallel spend operations before any nullifier is recorded.

+**Prevention**: The issuer MUST ensure atomic nullifier checking and recording within a single database transaction.
+Network-level rate limiting can provide additional protection.

+### 2. Balance Inflation Attack
+**Scenario**: An attacker attempts to create a proof claiming to have more credits than actually issued by manipulating the range proof.

+**Prevention**: The cryptographic soundness of the range proof prevents this attack.
+Implementations MUST correctly validate all L bits of the range proof.

+### 3. Token Linking Attack
+**Scenario**: An issuer attempts to link transactions by analyzing patterns in nullifiers, amounts, or timing.

+**Prevention**: Nullifiers are cryptographically random and unlinkable.
+However, implementations SHOULD add random delays and amount obfuscation where possible.

 ## Protocol Composition and State Management